SIT-kite/kite-app/specifications/CONTRIBUTION_GUIDE.md

 As to naming principle, please follow the [official naming convention](https://dart.dev/guides/language/effective-dart/style).

+To be flexible and easy to reconstruct, in side of a [module](STRUCTURE.md#module), `relative import` should be applied, meanwhile, `absolute import` should be applied outside.

 ### Json

 As to formatting, the indent is 2 spaces.